Skip to content

 About the Author

-Dr. Saskia Schneider is a biologist with a Ph.D.
-During her studies at the Free University of Berlin, she focused on zoology and animal behavior.
-In addition to training as an editor, she completed training as a behavior consultant specializing in cats.
+Dr. Saskia Schneider is a biologist with a doctorate.
+During her studies at the Free University of Berlin, she focused primarily on zoology and animal behavior.
+In addition to training as an editor, she completed training as a behavior consultant with a focus on cats.

 This article is a machine translation of the original German version of PETBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@petbook.de.